-We love doggie doors!
-If you have a doggie door or you're able to install one, your housebreaking program will be much faster and easier, since Fido will be able to take himself outside every time he needs to go potty.
+I love doggie doors!
+If you have a dog door or you're able to install one, your housebreaking program will be much faster and easier, since Fido will be able to take himself outside every time he needs to go potty.
 He'll never have to wait for you to notice that he needs to go outside, which will make him happy, and you'll be able to have a lot more flexibility in your schedule, which will make you happy!

-Owners with dog doors are able to relax, knowing that they don't have to rush home to let the dog out, since he can handle it himself.
+Owners with dog doors are able to relax, knowing they don't have to rush home to let the dog out since he can handle it himself.
 They also generally find that they're able to give Fido more freedom in the house sooner without worrying that he'll have an accident.
 Beautiful!

 Before You Start

 You should really read our first article, Housebreaking Training, before starting with your doggie door training.
 The article has a lot of good general information about indoor supervision, setting up safe areas and teaching your dog to hold it.
 And if your dog isn't comfortable going through a doggy door yet, read Teaching Fido to Use a Dog Door before following the housebreaking program below.

 Of course, a dog door is only an option if you have a safe outdoor area that Fido can have access to without escaping or getting himself into any other kind of problem.
 The dog door can lead to your entire yard, an enclosed dog run in your yard or an outdoor balcony or patio where Fido's allowed to potty freely or on papers or in a litter box.
 If you have any doubt about whether Fido can escape, please be sure to dog-proof your yard and fence before allowing him to go outside alone.
 Fido can fit through a smaller opening in your fence than you'd think, so if there's any doubt, add boards or chicken wire to prevent him from making a break for it.

 Going Through the Door